Ferrero and Nutella, Pride of Alba

 The Ferrero family has always kept a low-profile lifestyle and avoided gossip despite their social status and that’s something that local people appreciate.

 The strong relationship between the Group and the local community goes beyond the job opportunity.
-It is actually a deep sense of respect that finds its roots in everything that the factory has given back to Alba since the 1950s.
+A deep sense of respect is rooted in what the factory has given back to Alba since the 1950s.

-For many weeks after the death of Michele Ferrero, which occurred in 2015, most shops in Alba displayed on their windows a picture of him and a message of gratitude.
+For many weeks after the death of Michele Ferrero, which occurred in 2015, many shops in Alba displayed a picture of him and a message of gratitude.
 A simple but touching farewell for a beloved man and a virtual hug to a family to which the town feels related.

 Still today, like decades ago, Ferrero focuses on environment-friendly operations, strives for the highest quality, and supports locals.